PROGETTI-FERREROBIANCO/LIBRERIE/python/MuseForRaspberry/README.md

 ## Requirements

-The code relies on [pygatt](https://github.com/peplin/pygatt) or [BlueMuse](https://github.com/kowalej/BlueMuse/tree/master/Dist) for BLE communication and works differently on different operating systems.
+The code relies on [pygatt](https://github.com/peplin/pygatt) for BLE communication.

-- Windows: On Windows 10, we recommend installing [BlueMuse](https://github.com/kowalej/BlueMuse/tree/master/Dist) and using its GUI to discover and connect to Muse devices.
-Alternatively, if you have a BLED112 dongle you can try Muse LSL's bgapi backend (`muselsl stream --backend bgapi`).
-- Mac: On Mac, a **BLED112 dongle is required**.
-The bgapi backend is required and will be used by default when running Muse LSL from the command line
 - Linux: No dongle required.
 However, you may need to run a command to enable root-level access to bluetooth hardware (see [Common Issues](#linux)).
 The pygatt backend is required and will be used by default from the command line. and make sure to read the

 **Compatible with Python 2.7 and Python 3.x**